• Skip to main content

 What is a blood transfusion?

 A blood transfusion is when donated blood is given to your baby.
-It is given into a vein, using a soft plastic tube.
-A typical transfusion for a baby takes about three hours.
-Donated blood is ‘whole blood’, which can be separated into different components.
+It is given into a vein, using a soft plastic tube and takes about 3 hours.

 What types of blood components can be used for transfusion?

 • Red blood cells carry oxygen to the body’s tissues.
-These may be given in cases of anaemia (where red cells are low in number) or if a baby is bleeding (e.g. during or after surgery), to ensure that the tissues receive enough oxygen.
+A transfusion may be needed in cases of anaemia (where red blood cells are low in number), or if a baby is bleeding to ensure that the tissues receive enough oxygen (e.g. during or after surgery).

 • Platelets help to stop bleeding by helping the blood to clot.
-Platelet transfusion may be necessary when platelet numbers are low or when platelets don’t work properly.
+A platelet transfusion may be necessary when platelet numbers are low.

-• Fresh frozen plasma and cryoprecipitate contain clotting factors, which work with platelets to seal wounds.
-Plasma may also be used to help stop bleeding.
+• Fresh Frozen Plasma and Cryoprecipitate (a frozen blood product made from plasma) contain clotting factors, which work with platelets to seal wounds and can be used to help stop bleeding.

 Why might your baby need a blood transfusion?

-Preterm babies have a much higher need for blood than term babies.
-This is because their bone marrow, which makes red blood cells, is immature and does not function as well as in a term baby.
-Also, preterm babies can get sick, and blood transfusions may be necessary to support them during such episodes.
-Like all medical treatments, a blood transfusion will only be used when necessary.
-The decision to give a blood transfusion is made after careful consideration.
+Preterm babies sometimes have a higher need for blood than term babies.
+This is because their bone marrow, which makes red blood cells, is immature and does not function as well.
+Like all medical treatments, a blood transfusion will only be given when necessary.
+The decision to give a blood transfusion is made after careful consideration and we will discuss the reasons why with you.

 Are blood transfusions safe?

-A possible rare adverse effect of blood transfusion in preterm babies is an inflammation of the gut called necrotising enterocolitis.
-This sometimes, serious condition can occur in preterm babies anyway, but in rare cases, has been associated with a blood transfusion.
+A possible rare side effect of blood transfusion in preterm babies is an inflammation of the gut, called necrotising enterocolitis.
+This serious condition can occur in preterm babies not undergoing blood transfusion anyway, but in rare cases, has been associated with a blood transfusion.
 As a precaution, preterm babies are not fed milk during the transfusion period and receive intravenous fluids instead.

 Giving your consent to blood transfusion